-Using appliances with plug adapters or multiple socket extension cables
+Using appliances with plug adaptors or multiple socket extension cables

-Is it OK to use an extension cable with just one socket at the end?
+Extension cables with just one socket at the end

 Do not connect via an extension lead.
 Extension leads do not guarantee the required safety of the appliance (e.g. danger of overheating) ”